voanhkha/voanhkha.github.io/_posts/2024-08-29-LLM20Questions.markdown

 ---
 layout: post
 comments: true
-title: My finetuned LLM plays 20 questions like a charm
+title: Finetune an LLM to play the game of '20 questions'
-excerpt: "How to embed an offline policy knowledge to an LLM AI chatbot that plays the game of 20 Questions, and won rank 13/832 in a Kaggle simulation competition."
+excerpt: "...and won rank 13/832 in a Kaggle simulation competition."
 mathjax: true
 date:   2024-08-29 00:00:00
 author: Kha Vo